 Increase Retrieval Speed for User Devices

 The internet age has brought about an expectation for instantaneous access to information.
 There is even psychological information behind response times for websites and the affect they have on the user experience.
 For example, a website that loads in less than a second imbues the user with a sense of power over the content.
 On the other hand, if the website takes around 10 seconds to appear, the user has most likely lost interest and is in the process of navigating away.
-Several website issues can affect the speed of your website, including poor hosting, out-of-date plugins, and unspecified caching metrics.
+Several website issues can affect the speed of your website, including the quality of your hosting service, out-of-date plugins, and unspecified caching metrics.
 Rarely is there a slowdown in website speed that cannot be fixed, as long as you have access to an experienced development team.

 If you are interested in enhancing your website with Millennium Integrated Marketing, contact Linda Fanaras, or call 1-877-873-7445.